 Access to needed prescriptions

-While no one knows for sure how the disease will continue to spread or how the disruption from the outbreak might impact the medication supply, BCBS companies are removing restrictions on prescription refills by waiving early medication refill limits on 30-day prescription maintenance medications and encouraging people to use the 90-day mail order benefit.
+While no one knows for sure how the disease will continue to spread or how disruption from the outbreak might impact the medication supply, BCBS companies are removing restrictions on prescription refills by waiving early refill limits on 30-day prescription maintenance medications and encouraging people to use the 90-day mail order benefit.
 If shortages or other access issues occur, patients will not be responsible for any additional charges that may result from substituting a non-preferred drug from the preferred list.

 Virtual care to reduce everyone’s exposure